Heterogeneous causal effects with imperfect compliance: a Bayesian machine learning approach: Bayesian Instrumental Variable Causal Forest

 and in turn the conditional intention-to-treat, $ITT_{Y}(x)$, is:

-Then, adapting to an irregular assignment mechanism the model proposed by \cite{hahn2020bayesian}, we adopt the following functional form for (\ref{mean}):{ } where $\pi(x)$ is the propensity score for the instrumental variable:
+Then, adapting to an irregular assignment mechanism the model proposed by \cite{hahn2020bayesian}, we adopt the following functional form for (\ref{mean}):

-The expression of $\mathbb{E}[Y_i\mid Z_i=z, \bX_i=x]$ as a sum of two functions is central: the first component of the sum, $\mu(x, \pi(x))$, directly models the impact of the control variables on the conditional mean of the response (the component that is independent from the treatment effects) while the second component $ITT_{Y}(x)z$ models directly the intention-to-treat effect as a nonlinear function of the observed characteristics (this second components captures the heterogeneity in the intention-to-treat).
+where $\pi(x)$ is the propensity score for the IV: $\pi(x) = E[Z_i=1\mid \bX_i=x]$.
+The expression of $\mathbb{E}[Y_i\mid Z_i=z, \bX_i=x]$ as a sum of two functions is central: the first component of the sum, $\mu(\pi(x), x)$, directly models the impact of the control variables on the conditional mean of the response (the component that is independent from the treatment effects) while the second component $ITT_{Y}(x)z$ models directly the intention-to-treat effect as a nonlinear function of the observed characteristics (this second { component} captures the heterogeneity in the intention-to-treat).
 Both the functions $\mu$ and $ITT_Y$ are given independent priors.
-These priors are chosen in line with \cite{hahn2020bayesian} to be for the first component the same priors of \cite{chipman2010bart} (see Section \ref{subsec:MLCI}).
-However, for the second component the priors are changed in a way that allows for less deep, hence simpler trees.\footnote{The depth penalty parameters are set to be $\eta=3$ and $\beta=0.25$ (instead of $\eta=2$ and $\beta=0.95$).}
+These priors are chosen in line with \cite{hahn2020bayesian} to be for the first component the same priors of \cite{chipman2010bart}.
+However, for the second component the priors are changed in a way that allows for less deep, hence simpler trees.\footnote{}

-The expression of $\mathbb{E}[Y_i\mid Z_i=z, \bX_i=x]$ as a sum of two functions has a double effect: (i) on the one hand, it allows the algorithm to learn which component in the heterogeneity of the conditional mean of the outcome is driven by a direct effect of the control variables and which component is the true heterogeneity in the effects of the assignment to the treatment $Z_i$ on $Y_i$; (ii) on the other hand, it allows the predictions of the treatment effect driven by the BART to be modelled directly and separately with respect to the impact of the control variables \citep{hahn2020bayesian}.